 Governance, approvals and registration

-The Research Governance Framework outlines the principles of good research governance and is vital for ensuring that health research is conducted to high scientific and ethical standards.
+The UK Policy Framework for Health and Social Care Research outlines the principles of good research governance and is vital for ensuring that health research is conducted to high scientific and ethical standards.
 All research must be completed in accordance with this framework.

 You may also wish to review the International Conference on Harmonisation (ICH) Good Clinical Practice (GCP) guidelines.

 Specific monitoring for each programme is in place.
 Where specified, primary research projects are expected to establish an overarching review group.